Returning home for festive break not an option for many Malaysians

 A Ministry of Trade and Industry spokesman said Singapore reviews and updates the border measures regularly as the situation in other countries evolve.

-As of Sunday (Jan 24), both the PCA and RGL schemes remain in place to facilitate safe travelling between Singapore and Malaysia.
+As at yesterday, both PCA and RGL schemes remain in place to facilitate safe travelling between Singapore and Malaysia.